 Since we don’t live close to family, my favorite destination is my hometown in North Carolina.
-I get to visit my family and spend days with them after being apart for so long.
+I get to visit my family and spend lazy country days with them after being apart for so long.

 My destinations may not be the trending hot spot, but they always help me find stress relief and happiness again.